 For those who are interested in completing the program earlier, we do offer a fast track option where certain courses can be taken as two per semester, thus completing the program in 1 - 1.5 years.

-The curriculum committee includes eminent scientists, physicians and scholars and is co-chaired by our two academic leads:
+The curriculum committee includes eminent scientists, physicians, clinicians and scholars and is co-chaired by our two academic leads:

-- Dr. Isabelle Gélinas, PhD, OT: Associate Professor; Director, Graduate Program; Chercheur régulier, C.R.I.R.
-(Centre de recherche interdisciplinaire en Réadaptation) du Montréal
+- Dr. Timothy Wideman, PhD, PT, Assistant Professor, Chercheur régulier, C.R.I.R.
+(Centre de recherche interdisciplinaire en Réadaptation) du Montréal métropolitain

 - Our current contributors to the courses are clinicians specialized in chronic pain management and experts from the School of Physical and Occupational Therapy and the Alan Edwards Centre for Research on Pain.